Practical Approaches for Testing and Breaking JWT Authentication

 Let’s say a backend returns a JSON Web Token signed with RSA256.
 The validation test would aim to check whether the JWT validator enforces RSA256 in this case.

-We will decode the value of the original JWT, then we will generate a newly signed token with our secret key, using HS256 for example.
+We will decode the value of the original JWT.
+Then, we will generate a newly signed token with our secret key using HS256.

-This test may not fully break the JWT authentication system in typical cases.
+This test may only partially break the JWT authentication system in typical cases.
 However, it can be a good practice to test it against and inspect its response for fuzzing purposes.

 4. Signing the asymmetrically-signed token to its symmetric algorithm match (when you have the original public key)

-When a token is asymmetrically signed (e.g. RSA256), and you obtained the public key that is used for verifying the signature, then an attack that can be applied is to generate a new token with the same payload, and with symmetric signing algorithm (e.g. HS256), while using the public key as the password.
+When a token is asymmetrically signed (e.g., RSA256), and you obtained the public key that is used for verifying the signature, then an attack that can be applied is to generate a new token with the same payload and with a symmetric signing algorithm (e.g., HS256), while using the public key as the password.

-If it works, then this means that the validator is not whitelisting the signing algorithm for the JWT, and we can generate arbitrary tokens that will be accepted by the JWT validator.
+If it works, then this means that the validator is not allowing the signing algorithm for the JWT, and we can generate arbitrary tokens that the JWT validator will accept.

 Public Tools

 Several tools aim to assess JWT authentication.
-The tested tools for doing JWT assessments faces different engineering issues.
+The tested tools for doing JWT assessments face different engineering issues.

 jwt_tool - (https://github.com/ticarpi/jwt_tool)

 jwt_tool does various tests for JWT.
-However, the custom implementation of parsing and generating JWT causes errors and false-positives.
-Jwt_tool uses a custom method of decoding and encoding Base64 instead of using the default JWT library.
-Although the JWT protocol is public and documented, Base64 varies from implementation to another.
+However, the custom implementation of parsing and generating JWT causes errors and false positives.
+Jwt_tool uses a custom decoding method and encoding Base64 instead of the default JWT library.
+Although the JWT protocol is public and documented, Base64 varies from one implementation to another.
 For instance, multiple Base64 encoded strings can represent the same value.

-Note: Jwt_tool released a new update (as of October 2019) that should be fixing the majority of the issues that was encountered.
+Note: Jwt_tool released a new update (as of October 2019) that should fix most of the issues encountered.

 c-jwt-cracker - (https://github.com/brendan-rius/c-jwt-cracker)